The Masked Dancer (British TV series): Production

+Cancellation

 On 14 February 2023, it was revealed that the show would not be returning in 2023, due to ITV's coverage of the 2023 Rugby World Cup.
-Despite this, the show was not fully cancelled, and may still return in 2024.
+Despite this, the show was fully cancelled in 2024.

 Cast

 Panellists and host

 Following the announcement of the series, it was confirmed by ITV that the panel would consist of presenter and comedian Jonathan Ross, television presenter Davina McCall, and comedian Mo Gilligan, who are all panellists on The Masked Singer, along with Strictly Come Dancing professional Oti Mabuse.
 It was also confirmed that Joel Dommett would host the show.

 Guest panellists in the first series included David Walliams in the fifth episode, John Bishop in the sixth episode, and Holly Willoughby in the seventh episode.

 On 3 May 2022, it was announced that footballer Peter Crouch would join the panel for the second series, with Ross, McCall, and Mabuse all returning.
 Series one panellist Gilligan was unable to return due to touring commitments, but served as a guest panelist on the sixth show.
 John Bishop returned as a guest panelist on the seventh show and sat in on the final for Ross, who was absent.
 Dawn French was also a guest on the panel for the final.